Introduction: Panauti to Namobuddha Day Hike

 You'll be rewarded to stunning vistas of the snow-capped Himalayan Mountains, including the Langtang and Ganesh Himal Ranges, during the ride.
 The magnificent surroundings acts as a daily reminder of nature's majesty and provides several photo possibilities to capture the Himalayas' magnificence.

-What is The Best Time to Hike to Panauti to Namobuddha?
+What is The Best Time to Hike from Panauti to Namobuddha?

 Generally, you can visit Namobuddha at any time of the year.
 Seasonally, the best times to visit Namobuddha via Panauti are during the autumn (March-May) and spring (September-November) seasons in Nepal.